 Mayo Clinic specialists are committed to the long-term support of people who receive cochlear implants, from the initial fitting and programming of the devices to ongoing management of device performance.

 Mayo researchers are continually trying to improve cochlear implant technology and care.
 Mayo Clinic offers the latest technology available for cochlear implants.

 Mayo Clinic in Minnesota was among one of the first medical centers to use cochlear implants to treat children with auditory neuropathy spectrum disorder (ANSD).
 Mayo Clinic's cochlear implant team has successfully treated a large number of children with ANSD who didn't benefit from hearing aids.

 Mayo Clinic has a long history of participation in research involving innovations of hardware and software used in cochlear implantation and programming.
-Specific efforts include studies of cochlear implants for hearing loss in one ear (unilateral) in adults and children, improved electrodes, and the use of cochlear implants in people with inner-ear schwannomas.
+Specific efforts include studies of cochlear implants for hearing loss in one ear (unilateral) in adults and children, improved electrodes and implant technology, ways to preserve natural acoustic hearing after cochlear implant surgery, and the use of cochlear implants in people with vestibular schwannomas.

 Other areas of research focus on children, including efforts to determine the effectiveness of cochlear implants for children with less severe hearing loss.

 Each year, Mayo Clinic cochlear implant teams implant more than 275 cochlear implant systems in adults and children.
 Mayo Clinic has performed cochlear implants for a wide range of ages of children and adults.

 Recent improvements in cochlear implant technology mean that a broad group of adults and children with hearing impairment can now benefit from the use of cochlear implants.
 Mayo Clinic offers the latest technology available for cochlear implants, including electroacoustic stimulation and hybrid cochlear implants.